 What You Need To Know

-I also email half an hour - 15 minutes before the start of class with a reminder of the link and a note of any props you might need.
+I email half an hour - 15 minutes before the start of class with a reminder of the zoom link and a note of any props you might need.
 Don't worry I will always offer substitutes if you don't have yoga props (books make great blocks, a rolled up blanket can sub for a bolster).

 You'll need a quiet, clear space to practice in where you won't be disturbed, with internet.
 Ideally you will have a mat, clothes you can move in and bare feet.
 You might want water.